 Shock therapy was overused and misused in the past and since has come to have a mixed reputation (read about history of ECT procedure).
 Great care is now taken to ensure ECT treatment is warranted, and signed consent must typically be given before its use.

 How to Prepare for a Shock Treatment

-A full physical is needed before shock therapy.
-Because general anesthesia will be administered, do not eat or drink 8-12 hours before the shock treatment.
+A full physical is generally needed before shock therapy.
+Because general anesthesia will be administered, one should not eat or drink 8-12 hours before the shock treatment.
 This helps to prevent any vomiting during the procedure.
 Other exams like an electrocardiogram (ECG) may also be given before ECT to ensure the procedure is safe and appropriate.

 How Shock Therapy is Performed

 Shock therapy is performed in a hospital, sometimes in an area specifically set aside for this treatment.
 An intravenous (IV) is inserted to provide anesthetic medication.
 Vital signs are taken initially and continuously throughout the shock therapy treatment.

-An anesthesiologist administers anesthesia and after you are asleep, places a tube in your throat to help you breath.
+An anesthesiologist administers anesthesia and after you are asleep, places a tube in your throat to help you breathe.
 A paralyzing agent called succinylcholine is then administered to prevent the seizure from spreading to your body.
 The electrodes are then applied to your head with conducting jelly and a brief shock (less than 2 seconds) is administered.

 How Shock Therapy Feels

 Why Shock Therapy is Performed

-It is most common to see shock therapy for depression, in severe cases.
+It is most common to see shock therapy used in severe cases of depression.
 Shock therapy is also performed to improve the condition of the following disorders:1

 - Acute mania